kpam92/practice/interview&practice/interview_questions/HTML_CSS.md

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
 * How is responsive design different from adaptive design?
+<br><br> responsive entails one layout that changes depending on screen size, while adaptive means that there are distinct layouts that show dependent on screen size.
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use translate() instead of absolute positioning, or vice-versa?
 And why?